operator-framework/operator-controller/docs/Tasks/explore-available-packages.md

-After you add a catalog of exetensions to your cluster, you must port forward your catalog as a service.
+After you add a catalog of extensions to your cluster, you must port forward your catalog as a service.
 Then you can query the catalog by using `curl` commands and the `jq` CLI tool to find extensions to install.

 ## Prerequisites